Sea Peoples: History of the concept

 We see that these different peoples, common enemies of Egypt in their Asian campaigns before those of Ramses III, are gathered in one group.
 In the next column, we find a second group formed of people considered by Champollion to have played an important role in the campaign with the naval combat ships; it is the Poursata, the Takkara, the Shakarsha, the Taamou, and Ouaschascha.
 We see that the only missing Sharetana to this list.)
 (Note: Greene's documentary photographs are held at the Musee d'Orsay, for example: Médinet-Habou, Temple funéraire de Ramsès III, muraille du nord (5); inventory number: PHO 1986 131 40.)
-De Rougé noted that "in the crests of the conquered peoples the Sherden and the Teresh bear the designation of the peuples de la mer", in a reference to the prisoners depicted at the base of the Fortified East Gate.
+De Rougé noted that "in the crests of the conquered peoples the Sherden and the Teresh bear the designation of the peuples de la mer (Sea Peoples)", in a reference to the prisoners depicted at the base of the Fortified East Gate.
 (Note: [Translation from the French]: "For a long time Kefa has been identified, with verisimilitude, with Caphthorim of the Bible, to whom Gesenius, along with most interpreters, assigns as a residence the islands of Crete or Cyprus.
 The people of Cyprus had certainly to take sides in this war; perhaps they were then the allies of Egypt.
 In any case, our entry does not detail the names of these people, from the islands of the Mediterranean.
 Champollion noted that T'akkari [which he names Fekkaros; see appendix at the following entry] and Schartana, were recognizable, in enemy ships, with unique hairstyles.
 In addition, in the crests of the conquered peoples, the Schartana and the Touirasch bear the designation of the peoples of the sea.
 It is therefore likely that they belong to these nations from islands or coasts of the archipelago.
 The Rabou are still recognizable among the prisoners.")
 In 1867, de Rougé published his Excerpts of a dissertation on the attacks directed against Egypt by the peoples of the Mediterranean in the 14th century BC, which focused primarily on the battles of Ramesses II and Merneptah and which proposed translations for many of the geographic names included in the hieroglyphic inscriptions.
 De Rougé later became chair of Egyptology at the Collège de France and was succeeded by Gaston Maspero.
 Maspero built upon de Rougé's work and published The Struggle of the Nations, in which he described the theory of the seaborne migrations in detail in 1895–96 for a wider audience, at a time when the idea of population migrations would have felt familiar to the general population.
 (Note: Quote: "The English translation of Maspero's résumé of ethnic movement entitled The Struggle of the Nations (Maspero 1896) must surely have evoked meaningful associations at a time when competition for territory and economic advantage among European Powers was at a fever pitch (Hobsbawm 1987).")